 Best wishes and happy journaling!

+Did you know that Johnnie is a best-selling author of 8 published books?
+The Student Bible Dictionary was recently acknowledged for having sold over 1 Million copies worldwide!
+It, and other books by Johnnie are available at Barnes&Noble, Amazon and other booksellers.
 We are so happy to know Johnnie and to have him as a customer!
 Our hope is that more young people with discover a lifetime of benefits through journaling or keeping their own diary and that Johnnie’s legacy, passed down from his mother, continues down to further generations.
 Please post a comment – I know that Johnnie will appreciate it!
-And if you have a story to share, please write to us email@example.com
+And if you have a story to share, please write to us firstname.lastname@example.org